...

 2. Cost Savings

-• Prevent design revisions
+• Prevent design revisions to maintain the integrity of the urban landscape.

 • Reduce architect consultation time